xiaolaba/ESP32-CAM_V1.6_V1.9_MB/README.md

 ### ESP32-CAM V1.6, how to upgrade to V1.9 to uses with ESP32-CAM-MB
 see green-rectangle, to cut the PCB trace, isolate the GND connection, solder a wire from ESP32-S reset point to the pinhead.
-see blue-rectangel, two more resistors in contrast to V1.6
+see blue-rectangle, two more resistors (4 pads, 2-empty, 2 used, 0 ohm jumper-resistor to select GND or RESET, the funcitonal) in contrast to V1.6
 ![ESP32-CAM_V1.6_V1.9_modification.JPG](ESP32-CAM_V1.6_V1.9_modification.JPG)